mozilla/webxr-api/design docs/From WebVR 2.0 to WebXR 2.1.md

 - update XRLayer to include focus API
 - update XRPresentationFrame to add point cloud, light estimate, manifold, and anchor APIs

-## Questions

-- What to do about "exclusive" flag on session creation?
-- Do we need a coordinate system on the XRViewPose?
-- Will VR/XRSession have only one layer?